Smart Phone Users-Tap the 3 lines directly below for the navigation/site menu.

 With two figures attached to one base or two pieces marketed as a set, couples from the Cybis Studio were well represented.

-Introduced as a limited edition restricted to 200 the edition was later increased to include an additional 25 copies for outside the continental U.S. Either production problems or lack of sales mandated a reduction of the declared issue because by 1989 the edition size was lowered to 150 with an additional 15 our outside the lower 48.
-Tristan and Isolde was not listed on the 1990 price list so the studio either received and completed all 165 orders or closed the edition.
+Introduced as a limited edition restricted to 200 copies, the edition was later increased to include an additional 25 copies for outside the continental U.S. Either production problems or lack of sales mandated a reduction of the declared issue.
+By 1989 the edition size was lowered to 150 with an additional 15 for distribution outside the lower 48.
+The sculpture was not listed on the 1990 price list so the studio either received and completed all 165 orders or closed the edition.

 Issue / Completed Price